astropy/astropy/docs/stats/lombscargle.rst

 =======

 An example of computing the periodogram for a more realistic dataset is shown in the following figure.
-The data shown here consist of 50 nightly observations of a simulated RR Lyrae-like variable star, with lightcurve shape that is more complicated than a simple sine wave:
+The data here consist of 50 nightly observations of a simulated RR Lyrae-like variable star, with lightcurve shape that is more complicated than a simple sine wave: